 However, setting attainable goals is not to be taken lightly.
 It’s one thing to want something to happen but quite another to actually set a goal to make it happen and work towards that goal in a conscious dedicated and consistent manner.
 Many people may feel “ I’ve tried that goal-setting stuff before and it didn’t work”.
-Most people agree that goals are important but there seems to be a huge discrepancy between goal setting and goal-achieving.
-This is because action is required on a continual basis.
-But more importantly you should only be setting goals that a) you really want to accomplish and b) that are realistic to achieve.
+Most people agree that goals are important but there seems to be a huge discrepancy between goal-setting and goal-achieving.
+This is because the action is required on a continual basis.
+But more importantly, you should only be setting goals that a) you really want to accomplish and b) that are realistic to achieve.

 This means getting SMART about your goals:

 This means setting specific boundaries around that goal so that you will know when you have achieved it.

 This means you can track how far along the line you are to success.